 There are no reserves against the reported value for credit risk of the contract issuer or otherwise.
-The crediting interest rate and average yield for the Plan's Voya Fixed Account investment was 2.0% and 3.0% for the years ended December 31, 2022 and 2021, respectively.
-The crediting interest rate and average yield for the Plan's Voya Fixed Account A investment was 2.0% and 1.1% for the years ended December 31, 2022 and 2021, respectively.
-The crediting interest rate is based on a formula agreed upon with the issuer but may not be less than 1.0% for the Plan's Voya Fixed Account and the Plan's Voya Fixed Account A investment as of December 31, 2022.
+The crediting interest rate and average yield for the Plan's Voya Fixed Account investment was 2.2% and 2.0% for the years ended December 31, 2023 and 2022, respectively, while the Plan's Voya Fixed Account A investment was 2.0% for the years ended December 31, 2023 and 2022.
+The crediting interest rate is based on a formula agreed upon with the issuer but may not be less than 1.0% for the Plan's Voya Fixed Account and the Plan's Voya Fixed Account A investment as of December 31, 2023.
 Such interest rates are reviewed on a periodic basis for resetting.